-- Let the indoor units run in fan only operation for about half a day in order to dry the interior of the units. - Clean air filters and casings of indoor units (see "10.2.1 To clean the air filter" [▶ 32] and To clean the air outlet and outside panels). - Remove the batteries from the user interface (if applicable).
+- Let the indoor units run in fan only operation for about half a day in order to dry the interior of the units. - Clean air filters and casings of indoor units (see "10.2 Cleaning the unit exterior, air filter and suction grille" [▶ 33]). - Remove the batteries from the user interface (if applicable).